In this article, we will learn something basics about internetworking in the computer network.

 By the way, I want you to understand that Ravi still had to go through the same resolution processes to communicate back to Yogi Sounds crazy, huh?
 Consider this a welcome to IPv4 and basic networking with Windows (and we haven’t even added a router yet!).

 To complicate things further, it’s also likely that at some point you will have to break up one large network into a bunch of smaller ones because user response will have dwindled to a slow crawl as the network grew and grew.
 And with all that growth, your LAN’s traffic congestion has reached epic proportions.
 The answer to this is breaking up a really big network into a number of smaller ones something called network segmentation.
 You do this by using devices like routers, switches, and bridges.
-Figure 1.2 displays a network that’s been segmented with a switch so each network segment connected to the switch is now a separate collision domain.
+The following picture displays a network that’s been segmented with a switch so each network segment connected to the switch is now a separate collision domain.
 But make note of the fact that this network is still one broadcast domain.

 - Too many hosts in a broadcast domain